eclipse-chemclipse/chemclipse/README.md

 [ChemClipse](https://projects.eclipse.org/projects/science.chemclipse) is the basis for [OpenChrom®](https://github.com/Openchrom/openchrom) by [Lablicate](https://lablicate.com/).

+Licenses are checked, based on the Eclipse Dash-Tool.

 For user- and developer documentation, have a look at our [wiki](https://github.com/eclipse/chemclipse/wiki), if you have questions or need guidelines you can contact contact the project developers via the [project's "dev" list](https://dev.eclipse.org/mailman/listinfo/chemclipse-dev).
 See [Jenkins](https://ci.eclipse.org/chemclipse/) for continous integration builds.